software-challenge/player_python/README.md

         self.gameState = state
 ````

-The above example is the simplest working Logic you can build.
-As you can see the Logic must inherit from
-the `IClientHandler`, so that you can overwrite its methods and the api knows where to find your logic.

-If you're done with your version of an working player, than you have to finish your file with this function, where you
+Once you have finished developing your player, you can run it using the Starter function.
-call the Starter with your desired arguments.
-The following starts the client with the default arguments.
+The following example will start the client with the default arguments:

 ````python
 if __name__ == "__main__":
     Starter(Logic())
 ````

-### Start arguments
+# Start arguments

-If you want to run your logic from the console,
-you can of course pass start arguments.
+You can pass start arguments through the console to customize the execution of your player.
 > Note that any arguments passed as startup parameters will override those in the code,
 > including the ones you set yourself.